Frequently Asked Questions

 Q: The cooler Pad does not get wet after several minutes of operation.

-A: Make sure the low water light is out, that the fan is running and the pump switch is in the on position.
-If water is still not flowing than try running the unit in high for about 15 minutes.
-If starts working switch back to low.
-If sill not working then the Water Distribution Holes may be clogged.
+A: Make sure that the fan is running and that pump switch is in the on position.
+If that is the case then the Water Distribution Holes may be clogged.
 Turn Fan and Pump switches to off.
 Unplug unit from wall.
-Remove filter assembly (see filter replacement section) Locate the drip tub clear the holes located on the bottom of the tub and use a paper clip to clean them out.
+Remove filter assembly (see filter replacement section) Locate the drip tube clear the holes located on the bottom of the tube and use a paper clip to clean them out.

 Q: The cooler Fan does not operate.